Yeghro/YEGHRO_NostrLogin/ReadMe.txt

 == Description ==

-Nostr Login is a WordPress plugin that allows users to log in and register using their Nostr keys.
+YEGHRO Nostr Login is a WordPress plugin that allows users to log in and register using their Nostr keys.
 This plugin integrates the decentralized Nostr protocol with WordPress, providing a seamless authentication experience for Nostr users.

 Key features:
 * Login using Nostr private key